jtablesaw/tablesaw/README.md

 ```
-Of course that also returned a table, this one containing only records for columns of INTEGER type.
+Of course, that _also_ returned a table, this one containing only records for columns of INTEGER type.
 We'll cover filtering or selecting rows in more detail later.

 ### Viewing data